The 2014 nomination process opened on February 1, 2014.

 - Young Lawyer (on September 1 the individual must be less than 36 years of age or admitted to practice in his/her first bar within the past five years)

 - Non-Young Lawyer (on September 1 the individual must be 36 or more years of age or admitted to practice in his/her first bar more than five years ago)

 Any lawyer or judge involved in child advocacy is eligible.
 The award is given based on an individual's personal achievement and commitment.
 It is not given to groups of people, organizations, or posthumously.
-Those who were nominated for this award in the past and were not selected may be nominated again.
+Previous nominees not selected may be re-nominated.

 - A nomination packet must be submitted by April 30, 2014.
 The packet includes: